lumusitech/backend-node-ts-ex-clean-store-app/README.md

 - [Bcryptjs](https://www.npmjs.com/package/bcryptjs): Bcryptjs hash and check passwords.
 Optimized bcrypt in JavaScript with zero dependencies.
 Compatible to the C++ bcrypt binding on node.js and also working in the browser.
 - [Jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken): An implementation of JSON Web Tokens.
   This was developed against draft-ietf-oauth-json-web-token-08.
-It makes use of node-jws
+It makes use of node-jws.
+- [UUID](https://www.npmjs.com/package/uuid): For the creation of RFC4122 UUIDs.